seis-hyejeong/rein-acfcompute/README.md

 *README file under construction*

 Synthetic computation of autocorrelation functions with assumed smoothing width and signal to noise ratio.
+This set of code is related to our REIN (REverberation waveform INversion) repository. https://github.com/seis-hyejeong/rein.git (yet private as of Sept.
+20, 2024)

 Please cite this repository and one of following papers when you use this code.
 Some details can be found from the papers too.